Beliavsky/Fortran-code-on-GitHub/README.md

 [ferror](https://github.com/jchristopherson/ferror): library to assist with error handling in Fortran projects

 [Fortran Error Handler](https://github.com/samharrison7/fortran-error-handler): universal and comprehensive solution for applications requiring functional and robust error handling, utilising the power of modern object-oriented Fortran, by Sam Harrison and KellerV

+[Fortran Error Handling](https://github.com/SINTEF/fortran-error-handling): makes error handling easier by providing a type, error_t, to indicate if a procedure invocation has failed, from SINTEF.
+Errors can be handled gracefully and context can be added while returning up the call stack.
+It is also possible to programmatically identify and handle certain types or errors without terminating the application.

 [Fortran exceptions library](https://github.com/LightDA-assim/fortran_exceptions): provides exception handling for Fortran 2003 and later, based on the methodology of [Poppe et al. 2012](https://dl.acm.org/doi/10.1145/2338786.2338787)